meetmakwana19/my-ror/z_project_steps.md

    rails db:migrate VERSION=543587....
    ```
 - tdown method of ALterUsers was not working so created a new migration called `DeletingBug` and pasted the down method's code in that migration file and it ran successfully upon running the `rails db:migrate` command.

+---

+#### V28 - Exercise

+1. Generate model which will generate migration file along with it.
+`
+rails generate model Subject
+`
+`
+rails generate model Page
+`
+`
+rails generate model Section
+`
+2. Wrote code in their migration files and ran the command for up and down migrations.